 By individualizing learning programs to suit each student’s learning gifts, learning differences, or both, we enable them to develop the tools for a lifetime of independent learning, free of the constraints of the traditional, regimented system.

-We offer a comprehensive variety of services, including the Distance Learning and Local Assisted Learning programs, diagnostic testing and credit analysis, credit retrieval, and adult high school completion.
+We offer a comprehensive variety of services, including a Distance Learning program and a Local Assisted Learning homeschool extension program, as well as diagnostic testing and credit analysis, credit retrieval, and high school completion.

 Enrollment process & Outline of the Distance Learning Program

 We encourage interested families to contact us through the easiest means available to them, whether that is our toll-free phone, fax, mail or e-mail.
 In many states, parents must file a “Notice of Intent” to homeschool; this usually involves a single visit to the office of your local public school district.
 Certain states require annual assessments, and we assist in this where possible.

 Once you have completed and submitted an enrollment form, the process begins with an analysis of diagnostic testing for basic skills.

 If you enroll online, you will be asked to fill out the new student questionnaire at that time.
 Your assigned staff support teacher will then contact you within a week.

 The diagnostic testing can be accomplished in several ways: recent testing and/or a realistic appraisal of skill/equivalence levels in reading and math by parents and student are acceptable, or we can send you tests appropriate for your self-estimated level, which can be administered by the parent(s) or student.